JahnviPaliwal/Intelligent_Brawl_monitor/README.md

 - **Risk of False Positives:** The system may misinterpret benign expressions or pose as aggressive, leading to unnecessary alerts that could cause alarm among users.
 - **Dependence on Environmental Conditions:** Performance may be affected by factors such as lighting conditions, camera quality, or occlusions (e.g., objects blocking the view).
 - **Privacy Concerns:** Continuous monitoring raises ethical issues regarding privacy rights; individuals may feel uncomfortable being watched without consent
-## Example of estimated image output
+## Example of estimated image output:
 ![Screenshot 2024-11-04 224305](https://github.com/user-attachments/assets/b4d8d72f-41cd-4fc4-a560-6f9adfc0ccfa)

-## Future Modifications and Scopes
+## Future Modifications and Scopes:
 To enhance the functionality and effectiveness of the system, several modifications and developments are planned:
 - Expansion of Dataset:
 Collecting a broader range of facial expressions and body poses from diverse demographics to improve model robustness.